-A sought-after international speaker, he has presented at conferences in Argentina, Australia, Canada, Chile, Dominican Republic, Dubai, France, Germany, Japan, Netherland, New Zealand, Spain, Sweden, Switzerland and across the U.S. As a consultant, he has been commissioned to prepare economic impact reports, home price forecast models and provide public policy recommendations.
-Dhawan has served as an advisor to several local and state government agencies and numerous publicly held companies.
+A sought-after international speaker, he has presented at conferences in Argentina, Australia, Canada, Chile, Dominican Republic, Dubai, France, Germany, Japan, Netherland, New Zealand, Spain, Sweden, Switzerland and across the U.S. As a consultant, he has been commissioned to prepare economic impact reports, home price forecast models, and provide public policy recommendations.
+He has served as an advisor to several local and state government agencies and numerous publicly-held companies.
 These companies include Coca-Cola, Georgia Power, Morgan Keegan and Turner Broadcasting, among others.
 Dhawan has directed impact analysis studies for Amgen, Northrop Grumman, LA Development Corporation, the California Automobile Import Alliance and the California Energy Commission.

 Frequently contacted by the media for his economic analysis and expertise, Dhawan often appears on CNN, CNBC, MSNBC, the Bloomberg Report and the Atlanta affiliates of ABC, NBC, CBS and FOX.
 He is sought after for many national and regional publications, including The Wall Street Journal, BusinessWeek, Investor’s Business Daily, USA Today, Los Angeles Times, Washington Post, Atlanta Business Chronicle, Atlanta Journal-Constitution and national wire services including Associated Press, Reuters and the Dow Jones News Service.

 Dhawan regularly contributes his U.S. forecast to well-regarded surveys such as Blue Chip Economic Indicators, Federal Reserve Bank of Philadelphia’s Livingston Survey, Federal Reserve Bank of Philadelphia’s Professional Forecaster’s Survey, National Association of Business Economists Outlook Survey, Wall Street Journal’s Economist Survey, Pulsenomics Home Price Expectations Survey and a number of others.